eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 ### Week 9
 - [x] Create on add recipe jsp.
 - [x] Create on addRecipe.java
-- [ ] Create form/jsp to search for cookbooks via api
+- [x] Create form/jsp to search for cookbooks via api
-- [ ] Create jsp to display search results of api
+- [x] Create jsp to display search results of api
-- [ ] Add way to choose cookbook from list to add to database.
-- [ ] Create way to view cookbooks.
+- [ ] Create way to view all of a user's cookbooks.
 - [x] Continue adding to ToDo List/Project plan for upcoming weeks

 ### Week 10